twiggyiggy/hidden-gym/README.md

 - **sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account
-- **park list** - As a user I want to see all the parks in the area so that I can choose which ones I want to work out at
+- **gym list** - As a user I want to see all the gyms in the area so that I can choose which ones I want to work out at
-- **park filter** - As a user I want to be able to easily filter the parks by neighborhood
+- **gym filter** - As a user I want to be able to easily filter the gyms by neighborhood
-- **park create** - As a user I want to create a new park so that I can contirbute to the official list
+- **gym create** - As a user I want to create a new gym so that I can contirbute to the official list
-- **park detail** - As a user I want to see the park details and so that I can learn more about it
+- **gym detail** - As a user I want to see the gym details and so that I can learn more about it
-- **park edit** - As a user I want to update park details so that I can keep them up to date
+- **gym edit** - As a user I want to update gym details so that I can keep them up to date
-- **park delete** - As a user I want to delete a park details so that the information is up to date in case a park is knocked down
+- **gym delete** - As a user I want to delete a gym details so that the information is up to date in case a gym is knocked down
 - **menu button** - As a user I want to click on the menu button to see where I can go on the app
 - **log out** - As a user I want to log out if I'm not using the app